MicrosoftDocs/sdk-api/sdk-api-src/content/systemmediatransportcontrolsinterop/index.md

 ## -description

-This header is used by mediatransport.
+This header is used by Media Transport Controls.
 For more information, see:

 - [Media Transport Controls](../_mediatransport/index.md)